The future of the internet is mobile.

 49% of mobile users use their thumbs to navigate and click on elements that are within their thumbs’ reach.
 That means that any element placed in the upper corners of your website will be a struggle to reach for most users.

-And, if you want to take it a step further, you can add a “hamburger” menu icon in the upper corner of your website that will expand to show all of your navigation options when clicked.
+- Add a “hamburger” menu icon in the upper corner of your website.
+This will expand to show all of your navigation options when clicked

-This is a great way to make sure your mobile users can easily find what they are looking for without having to search through a long list of menu items.
+These tips are great ways to make sure your mobile users can easily find what they are looking for without having to search through a long list of menu items.

 7. Use the Viewport Meta Tag